bronsonavila/automate-boring-stuff-python-notes/README.md

   os.path.abspath('spam.png')       # '/Users/Guest/Documents/spam.png'

-  # You can use the ".." symbol to move to a higher folder in the CWD:
+  # You can use the ".." symbol to move to a higher folder above the CWD:

   os.path.abspath('../spam.png')    # '/Users/Guest/spam.png'
   ```